sensu/sensu-docs-legacy/source/docs/0.20/enterprise-built-in-handlers.md

 tag_host
 : description
-  : If the OpenTSDB handler should add a `host` tag to metric data points, using the Sensu client name as the value.
-The handler will always add a host tag to metric data points that do not have tags.
+  : If automatic host tagging should be used for metric data points.
+The Sensu client `name` is used as the `host` tag value.
+The OpenTSDB handler will always add a `host` tag to metric data points that do not have tags.
 : required
   : false
 : type